WvdL12/MultilabelBrailleOCR/README.md

 Key extracts of the source code used in development of these models, as well as performance analysis and visualisation, is included in the `Source code` directory.
 This includes the model utility libaries, performance metric formulae, data processing scripts, model training and performance evaluation scripts necessary to replicate the research, or apply to different subjects or applications.

+## Licensing

+This source code and assets in this repository is licensed under the MIT License.